JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 highlight_name: true
 ---

-I am a Ph.D. in Computer Networks currently working as a research and teaching assistant at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.
+I am a Ph.D. in Computer Networks currently working as an Assistant Professor at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.

 My work focuses around routing, from inter-domain routing to intra-domain traffic engineering.
 I have also worked on Internet topology discovery on large-scale monitoring.